-Hanover County is strategically located in Central Virginia, and is bisected by Interstate 95, just north of its intersection with Interstate 64 in the metropolitan Richmond region.
+Hanover County is strategically located in Central Virginia and is perfectly situated at the mid-point of the East Coast.
+It is bisected by Interstate 95, just north of its intersection with Interstate 64 in the metropolitan Richmond region.
 Interstate 295 borders the County on the south.

-As the result of the proximity to the major population and consumer centers along the East Coast, Hanover businesses have access to an enviable transportation infrastructure that includes major interstates, rail and port facilities, commercial and municipal airports, foreign trade zones, and overnight delivery hubs.
+As the result of its proximity to major population centers along the East Coast, Hanover businesses have access to an enviable transportation infrastructure that includes major interstates, rail and port facilities, commercial and municipal airports, foreign trade zones, and overnight delivery hubs.

 - Hanover County is within 500 miles of nearly 60% of the nation’s population, over half of its manufacturing activity and 60 percent of its major corporate headquarters.

 - Hanover County is a 90-minute drive from the nation’s capital, Washington D.C., and 15 minutes from the Commonwealth’s capital, Richmond.